ksolaiman/PoliticalBiasCorpus/gold/README.md

 ### `gold_docs_workers_agreed_and_matched_outlet.csv`
 - **Count**: 144 articles
-- **Description**: Articles where both annotators agreed on the bias label, and this label matches the known political leaning of the news outlet.
+- **Description**: Articles where both annotators agreed on the bias label (13 articles), or one selected Center and the other selected partisan (131 articles).
+In the later case, we choose the partisan label as final human label.
+The final human label matches the known political leaning of the news outlet.
 - **Use**: High-confidence training and evaluation set for bias detection.
 - **Human-label**: `L`, `R` (left, right)